Treating erectile dysfunction, also known as ED or impotence, remains a subject many men struggle to talk about.

 In almost all cases, a combination of factors are at play.

 How is ED Diagnosed?

 An ultrasound scan can help in some cases.
-This is a non-painful, non-invasive way of getting a load of information about what might be going on down below.
+This is a painless, non-invasive way of getting helpful information about what might be causing the problem.

-Once we’ve figured out the factors involved, we can discuss a combination of treatments.
-These range from:
+Once we’ve figured out what factors are at play, we can discuss any combination of treatments, including:

-- Medications to increase blood flow to the penis, such as Viagra or Cialis.
+- Medications to increase blood flow to the penis, such as Viagra.

 - Counselling for those who may benefit.

-- Talking about how much smoking, alcohol and diet could be contributing factors.
+- Talking about how lifestyle habits such as smoking, alcohol, and diet could be contributing factors.

 - Referring you to a urologist if we feel surgery is appropriate.